divergentti/palindrome_generator/README.md

 now nltk tokenizers are downloaded under data-directory and model-files are kept in data-directory.
 You can safely delete data/tokenizers and word2vec-model files, because they will be recreated during startup.

+With Windows I was able to compile Windows executable (available under windows-version).
+For some unknown reason PyInstaller can not pack data-folder into distribution (see the spec file).
+So, you need to copy the exe and data-directory to any location to your Windows PC and first execution will download nltk library, extract tokenizers under data-directory and then word2vec model files will be placed to data.